We are open - safety is our top priority!

 Dental veneers are made of thin layers of porcelain.
 They are small shells that are attached to the front surface of teeth.
 Veneers porcelain blend in seamlessly with teeth, creating a natural look and feel.
 They can address a variety of cosmetic issues, including gaps between teeth, discolored teeth, worn down teeth, and chipped or cracked teeth.

 The exact cost of veneers made from porcelain will be different for each patient, and the total cost depends on a variety of factors, such as how many teeth are being treated and the overall complexity of your restoration.
 Unfortunately, most dental insurance providers won’t cover the porcelain veneers cost because veneers are a cosmetic dentistry treatment and are deemed medically unnecessary for most patients.
 Our office may have options available to help make treatment more affordable.
-Call us today for more information about payment plans or financing options.
+Call us today for more information about payment options or financing options.

 Veneers and crowns are two popular options for perfecting your smile.
 They are both made from the same materials and can dramatically improve the shape and color of your teeth.
 Despite these similarities, there are also some key differences between crowns and veneers.